 To uninstall apps in Windows 10, navigate to Settings -> System -> Apps and features.

 Search for the application that you have recently installed, then select it and click on the “Uninstall” button.

 Tip: In some cases, third-party antivirus programs can cause this type of BSOD.
 Therefore, you can temporarily turn off your third-party antivirus and reboot the computer to see if the issue persists.
 If this move helped to correct the problem, you should consider removing that antivirus software from your computer and search for a replacement.

 5. Scan And Repair Corrupted Windows System Files

-A damaged Windows system file is also the reason that leads to a Bad Pool Header BSOD.
-To fix this BSOD error, you can perform the SFC command to scan for corrupted files on your computer and repair them automatically.
+A damaged Windows system file can also lead to a Bad Pool Header BSOD.
+Perform the SFC command to scan for corrupted files on your computer and repair them automatically.

 To get started, press Windows + X, then press A and choose Yes to launch the Command Prompt application with the administrator account.

 In the Command Prompt window, execute the following command to scan all the Windows system files and repair them automatically if any corruption is found.